cdeboever3/pptmut/README.md

 need

 * pybedtools
+* cdpybio

+You can download cdpybio from it's [github repo](https://github.com/cdeboever3/cdpybio) and install using `python setup.py install`.

 You will also need to install the project specific python package from this repository.
 If you are using Anaconda, I'd recommend making a new environment.